Wantong/arduino-esp32/docs/source/getting_started.rst

 Support
 -------

 This is an open project and it's supported by the community.
-Fell free to ask for help in one of the community channels.
+Feel free to ask for help in one of the community channels.

 Community
 ---------